GitUser8888/Predicting-Popularity-in-Korean-Drama-Industry-Based-on-Face-Image/README.md

-# Predicting Popularity in Korean Drama Industry Based on Face Image
+# Face Value: Using AI to Predict Stardom in South Korean Drama Industry

 ## Introduction